 Email Marketing and Influencers: Worth a Try

-Even though this combination, email marketing + influencers is not a very common one, for sure, you can help your email marketing efforts with influencer marketing.
+Even though the combination of email marketing + influencers is not a very common one, for sure, you can help your email marketing efforts with influencer marketing.
 Influencers can help your email marketing directly and indirectly.
 Let’s see how.

 Influencers’ Emails and Their Subscribers

-Collaborations could come in a form of a blog post, as well as being featured in their own emails that they send to their subscribers.
-Remember, influencers, bloggers, have much more personal, social, trusted relationships with their followers, subscribers or readers.
-Thus, if they feature a brand, or a product on their email and their blog post, it definitely helps your marketing goals too – whether that is, for instance, brand reputation or driving sales.
+Collaborations could come in the form of a blog post, as well as being featured in their own emails that they send to their subscribers.
+Remember, influencers and bloggers have much more personal, social, and trusted relationships with their followers, subscribers, or readers.
+Thus, if they feature a brand or a product in their email and their blog post, it definitely helps your marketing goals, too – whether that is, for instance, brand reputation or driving sales.

-This way you can also grow your subscribers – the influencer could promote an opt-in to your list as well.
+This way, you can also grow your subscribers – the influencer could promote an opt-in to your list as well.
 There are many collaboration opportunities that you, as a business, could benefit from.
-Therefore working with influencers can give you scale, great reach to their audience, their subscribers.
+Therefore working with influencers can give you scale and great reach to their audience, their subscribers.

 Email Content Generated by Influencers

-If you find influencers who fit your brand, they can create great content for your emails directly – such as product reviews or articles – you could have all these featured in your emails.
-Influencers can use their own words to describe your services, or products, your brand.
+If you find influencers who fit your brand, they can create great content for your emails directly – such as product reviews or articles – you could have all of these featured in your emails.
+Influencers can use their own words to describe your services, products, or your brand.

 They can create original images and content for you.
 You could either have a single section in your newsletter dedicated to influencer content or have a full email deployment just for that.

 However, always remember to have a thorough, thought-through plan for your campaigns.
-For your collaboration, have clear goals outlined, create specific calls-to-action for influencers to follow and promote in their content.
-Always do your research about the influencer, their audience – remember that the number of followers might not always show the value of the influencer as followers can be fake, or with very little engagement.
+For your collaboration, have clear goals outlined, and create specific calls-to-action for influencers to follow and promote in their content.
+Always do your research about the influencer and their audience – remember that the number of followers might not always show the value of the influencer, as followers can be fake or with very little engagement.

 Influencers and Other Types of Content